rackerlabs/support-how-to/content/rackspace-email/items-migrated-during-an-cloud-office-migration.md

 -   Items that do not match folder types (for example, calendar responses within a mail folder)
 -   Custom items that do not inherit from the core system types (for example, items that are not true emails, calendars, contacts, journals, mail, notes, or tasks)
+-   Additional calendar color categories that are not supported by the destination of the migration
 -   Personal distribution lists
 -   Bounce notifications such as Non-Delivery Report/Receipt (NDR) or Delivery Status Notification (DSN)
 -   Calendar notifications such as invites, cancellations, and so on